Neurofibromatosis is a neurocutaneous syndrome (a syndrome with neurologic and cutaneous manifestations).

 Tumors may be peripheral or central.

 Peripheral tumors are common in NF1 and can develop anywhere along the course of peripheral nerves.
 The tumors are neurofibromas, which develop from nerve sheaths and consist of mixtures of Schwann cells, fibroblasts, neural cells, and mast cells.
 Most appear during adolescence.
 Occasionally, they transform to malignant peripheral nerve sheath tumors.
 There are multiple forms:

 Subcutaneous neurofibromas are firm and nodular.

 Nodular plexiform neurofibromas may involve spinal nerve roots, typically growing through an intervertebral foramen to cause intraspinal and extraspinal masses (dumbbell tumor).
 The intraspinal part may compress the spinal cord.

 Diffuse plexiform neurofibromas (subcutaneous nodules or amorphous overgrowth of underlying bone or Schwann cells) can be disfiguring and may cause deficits distal to the neurofibroma.
-These neurofibromas can become malignant and they appear to be the most common precursors to malignant peripheral nerve sheath tumors in people with NF1.
+Plexiform neurofibromas can become malignant and they appear to be the most common precursors to malignant peripheral nerve sheath tumors in people with NF1.